QuentinCirri/WorkShop-Vue.js/README.md

 <img width="518" alt="vuePrompt" src="https://github.com/user-attachments/assets/a63d308c-d8db-412f-864e-ba38b1811ed4">

 Now we use ``` npm install ```

 <img width="518" alt="vueNpmInstall" src="https://github.com/user-attachments/assets/d66bbabe-3c84-40a3-bb5a-4422eeda62d7">

 and when its done we can run ``` npm run dev ```

 <img width="518" alt="vueNpmRunDev" src="https://github.com/user-attachments/assets/c20cd66f-6d89-4779-a95c-50541e0cd5e0">

 Now you should see your **localhost** and you can now copy/past it inside your navigateur search bar at the top.

-Congratulation you did it ! ( You should see this )
+Congratulation you did it ! :crown: ( You should see this )

 <img width="959" alt="vueHomePage" src="https://github.com/user-attachments/assets/aaec2544-8db4-4472-995e-ca48181387b8">

 ### How to implement Typescript